 Wayne State has taken many steps to ensure the safety of its residential student population.
-As of Sept.
-16, 2021, the fall 2021 census day, there were 2,345 students living in apartment facilities and residence halls on campus.
+As of September 13, 2022, the fall 2022 census day, there were 2,469 students living in apartment facilities and residence halls on campus.
 All residential buildings are locked 24 hours a day and require a card or key for entry.
 All such facilities have a 24-hour staffed reception desk.
 In addition, a key is required for admittance to individual rooms and apartments.
-Each day, on-call duty staff members walk through the buildings and are available to respond to issues and resident concerns.
+Each day, on-call staff members walk through the buildings and are available to respond to issues and resident concerns.
 University police also routinely walk through all housing facilities.